ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case Android/Design System with Beagle Android.md

 ### Example

-On the example below, we have a image method that's registering many images that are been used to build a page from backend.
+On the example below, check an image method that's registering many images used to build a page from backend.

 You can use `when` operator to design styles, the first value is listed as a `string` that identifies Beagle's component style _\(similar to key/value\)_ and with an`Arrow Function ->` where you list the component's style _\(id style on Android\)_.